sweetrdf/easyrdf/DEVELOPER.md

 Our test related files are located in `test` folder.
 Tests are written using PHPUnit.

-Make sure you ran `composer update`, if you want to execute the test suite ([Getting Started](http://www.easyrdf.org/docs/getting-started)).
+Make sure you ran `composer update`, if you want to execute the test suite.

 To run all tests, open your terminal and run: